Modern Retellings of Classic Novels

 The Book Girls Say…

-Beauty and the Beast was first written for adult readers in 1740 by Gabrille-Suzanne de Villeneuve, providing the backstory of Belle and the Beast and addressing issues related to the marriage systems of the time.
-In 1756, Jeanne-Marrie Leprince de Beaumont created a shortened version of the story aimed at younger readers, and it’s this version that forms the basis of the popular fairy tale we know today.
+Beauty and the Beast was first written for adult readers in 1740 by Gabrielle-Suzanne de Villeneuve, providing the backstory of Belle and the Beast and addressing issues related to the marriage systems of the time.
+In 1756, Jeanne-Marie Leprince de Beaumont created a shortened version of the story aimed at younger readers, and it’s this version that forms the basis of the popular fairy tale we know today.

 Jane of Austin book cover